Federal Charges

 If you are charged with committing a federal crime in Nevada, then you allegedly violated a federal statute or law, and will be prosecuted in a federal district court in Las Vegas, Nevada or Reno, Nevada.
 Federal charges typically have more severe punishments than Nevada state law violations, and therefore, it is imperative that those accused of a federal crime hire an experienced lawyer in the Las Vegas are who knows about federal crimes and the penalties for these crimes.
-A few common examples of federal charges or offenses are:

 Many crimes can be prosecuted under either federal or state law.
 Federal charges tend to have harsher punishments.
 It is important to hire an experienced Nevada attorney who has knowledge of Nevada laws, and can attempt to have the charges brought under state law instead of federal law.

-There are many different steps to the legal process when you have been charged with violating a federal law.
+There are many different steps to the legal process when you have been charged with violating federal law.
 They can vary from step to step, and there is no substitute for the advice of an experienced lawyer.

 The first step in the legal process is the complaint, followed by the arrest warrant and arrest.
 The prosecutor for the federal government will issue a complaint, which includes the reasons, or allegations, for the charge and probable cause for the government to arrest the alleged offender.
 The following arrest warrant will then include the information in the complaint and a signature from the judge, and will be used to arrest the alleged offender.

 Following the arrest, the offender will then make an initial appearance.
-At this step, the offender will appear before a judge, who will determine if there is enough evidence to indict the offender, to inform the alleged offender of his basic rights, and to set bond.
-At this point, the person charged will also want to hire a lawyer, or have one appointed.
+At this step, the offender will appear before a judge, who will determine if there is enough evidence to indict the offender, to inform the alleged offender of his basic rights, and to set a bond.
+At this point, the person charged will also want to hire a lawyer or have one appointed.

 A detention hearing may then be held within three (3) days of the arrest.
 This hearing is used to determine if the alleged offender should be released on bond until trial or if he is a flight risk and will be harmful to the community if released on bond.